sync-language/sync/docs/language-reference.md

 }

 // multiple impl blocks is fine.
-// impl blocks can also be defined outside of the file the struct / trait / enum is defined in.Is th impl Person {
+// impl blocks can also be defined outside of the file the struct / trait / enum is defined in. impl Person {
     // static function, since the first argument isn't one of `Self`, `*Self`, or `*mut Self`. fn changeName(name: str, self: *mut Self) {